afosto/quicq-wordpress/README.md

 - Beautiful presentations for you and your customers
 - Premium partner support

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.

-A few notes about the sections above:

-* "Contributors" is a comma separated list of wordpress.org usernames
-* "Tags" is a comma separated list of tags that apply to the plugin
-* "Requires at least" is the lowest version that the plugin will work on
-* "Tested up to" is the highest version that you've *successfully used to test the plugin*
-* Stable tag must indicate the Subversion "tag" of the latest stable version

-Note that the `readme.txt` value of stable tag is the one that is the defining one for the plugin.
-If the `/trunk/readme.txt` file says that the stable tag is `4.3`, then it is `/tags/4.3/readme.txt` that'll be used for displaying information about the plugin.

-If you develop in trunk, you can update the trunk `readme.txt` to reflect changes in your in-development version, without having that information incorrectly disclosed about the current stable version that lacks those changes -- as long as the trunk's `readme.txt` points to the correct stable tag.

-If no stable tag is provided, your users may not get the correct version of your code.

 **ABOUT AFOSTO**

 Afosto is a software company from The Netherlands.
 We aim to help our customers grow in a healthy, efficient and fun way by optimizing business processes with smart software solutions.